 Medical/Healthcare Power of Attorney

 This form gives an individual (agent) the ability to make critical medical decisions on your behalf.
 You must complete this form with an attorney and understand the power you’re giving to your agent.

-In the event of your untimely death, your estate plan can determine the individual responsible for caring for your children.
+In the event of an untimely death or illness, your estate plan can determine an individual responsible for acting on your behalf to care for your children.
 Your attorney will help you appoint a guardian and protect your children’s future.

 Business Succession Planning